Saad2814/CPSC525Project/README.md

 DESCRIPTION:
 This project is a financial literacy website that lets users book appointments with advisors, purchase courses and sign up for newsletters
-On each page, there is a vulnerability that can be exploited using an SQL injection attack Our code has vulnerabilities which can be exploited by just typing in commands, thus we did not need a exploit script The languages used were PHP and SQL for interacting with the sqlite database as well as HTML and CSS for styling
+On each page, there is a vulnerability that can be exploited using an SQL injection attack Our code has vulnerabilities which can be exploited by just typing in commands, thus we did not need an exploit script The languages used were PHP and SQL for interacting with the sqlite database as well as HTML and CSS for styling